adyan1025/ml-practice/README.md

 # 💻 Machine Learning Practice
 Practice making machine learning models and implementing them.

+## Technologies
+- Pandas
+   - Used for Data Manipulation
+- Numpy
+   - Used for Numerical
+- MatPlotLib
+   - Used for Data Viz
+- Scikit-Learn
+  - Used for actual Machine Learning

 ## Step by Step Guide to Making an ML Model
 - Import the data
 - Clean the data